 She’s trying to get those masks into the hands of people who need them.
 If you have medical-grade masks, especially the N95 masks, she will exchange those for the ones she’s making, which are public-grade masks.
 People will be able to go to Austin Emergency Center locations to make that exchange.

 Padwick is excited about that possibility.
-His centers are have tried three different medical equipment companies to get N95 masks and found a six-month waiting period.
-Right now, they are recycling the ones they have using ultraviolet sterilization, he says.
-"We’re doing the best we can," he says.
+His centers have tried three medical equipment companies to get N95 masks and found a six-month waiting period.
+Right now, they are recycling the ones they have using ultraviolet sterilization, he said.